 By the way, I’m a little disappointed by how much TAY seems to have cribbed from this game, much like I was with Crisis Core and FFVIII, but I guess that’s what I get for playing out of order.
 If I had played them in order I’d have seen these references as references instead of unique ideas that would later be unmasked.
 Oh well.

-Garnet revives back in bed, and asks the others to go looking for Zidane, able to do so herself.
+Garnet revives back in bed, and asks the others to go looking for Zidane, unable to do so herself.
 Despite a few encounters with the others, Zidane ultimately follows the girl for a meeting with Garland in his fortress of Pandaemonium, where the souls gather.
 Nicely done reference, and one used to a different purpose!
 Zidane appears inside via a harp-like teleporter, there’s that motif going unmentioned again, and meets up with Garland, who tells him that Zidane was originally sent to Gaia to “disrupt the cycle of souls,” aka by killing lots of people in a really contrived manner like I was just complaining.
 He reveals that Kuja was Zidane’s predecessor in that role, and has been hiding his Genome heritage.
 Kuja was sent to Gaia ahead of Zidane to serve an “angel of death,” a comparison that Zidane seems to make up here, but Garland later use straight to Kuja’s face, so I guess he likes it!
 Anyways, Kuja, like Zidane, became independent.
 One thing I really like about this scene is that Garland insists Kuja and Zidane are alike, but his only basis for that is the fact that they’ve disobeyed him.
-To an abusive shithive like him, the only quantity that matters in his children/servants is obedience, and so defiance is the only aspect of their personality he cares to see, and can’t understand that anyone might see something else!
+To an abusive shithive like him, the only quantity that matters in his children/servants is obedience, and so defiance is the only aspect of their personality he’s been arsed to notice, and can’t understand that anyone might see something else!
 Incredibly realistic.
 What a punk!

 Garland reveals that Kuja rebelled purely because Zidane had been created to replace him, which Garland still expects Zidane to do after he ages just a little more.
 The Iifa tree, he says, is the physical representation of this Lifestream-esque cycle of souls, and leads Zidane to an observatory of sorts to look at it.
 Zidane won’t actually use the observatory, and so I don’t quite understand Garland’s metaphor at the time of writing, but oh well.
 Zidane refuses to work with Garland, and promises to outright destroy Garland and Terra instead.
 Unfortunately, Garland has some kind of control over Zidane and uses it to cause him to faint.
 Unfortunately, Kuja has arrived elsewhere on the planet.